frenck/action-yamllint/README.md

 A very simple and easy to use GitHub Action for linting YAML files using [yamllint][yamllint].

-It annotates found issues, support strict mode, can also fail on warnings if wanted, and can be fully tuned using a yamllint configuration file.
+It annotates found issues, supports strict mode, can also fail on warnings if wanted, and can be fully tuned using a yamllint configuration file.

 ## Usage